Growing Degree Day Calculator

 Each crop has a minimum temperature below which it effectively stops growing.
 This is called the base temperature.
 On a day when the air temperature rises above that base, the plant accumulates some amount of heat.
 Over weeks and months, those daily heat units add up to a cumulative GDD total that is closely related to the crop's growth stage.

-This calculator helps you turn a list of daily high and low temperatures in °C, plus a chosen base temperature, into a cumulative GDD value for your field or garden.
+This calculator helps you turn a list of daily high and low temperatures in °C, plus a chosen base temperature, into a cumulative GDD value for your field, orchard, market garden, or home plot.

 The calculator uses the classic daily growing degree day formula based on the average of the day's maximum and minimum air temperature.
 For each day: